v74c63t/Spotify-Browser-with-Handtracker/README.md

 10/15
 - 4/5 Created a functional web app
-- 1/2 The ability to control the web app with basic gestures
+- 1.5/2 The ability to control the web app with basic gestures
 - 3/4 The ability to control the web app with at least two custom gestures
 - 1/2 Following good principles of UI design
-- 0/1 Creating a compelling app and application of gestures
+- 0.5/1 Creating a compelling app and application of gestures
 - 1/1 A readme and demo video which explains how these features were implemented and their design rationale

 2. How long, in hours, did it take you to complete this assignment?
-10 hrs
+25 hrs
-7hr
-4hr
-2 hr

 3. What online resources did you consult when completing this assignment? (list specific URLs) https://developer.mozilla.org/en-US/docs/Web/API/Window/location